 Growing Geranium Attar of Rose

-Attar of rose scented geraniums are easy to grow in the warm climates of USDA plant hardiness zones 10 and 11.
-The plants are lovely in flower beds, patio containers or hanging baskets.
+Attar of rose scented geraniums is easy to grow in the warm climates of USDA plant hardiness zones 10 and 11.
+The plants are lovely in flower beds, patio containers, or hanging baskets.

 Geranium attar of rose grows in full sun or partial shade, although the plant benefits from afternoon shade in hot climates.
 Plant these scented geraniums in average, well-drained soil.
 Avoid rich soil, which may decrease the sweet aroma.